Your Health Motto “EATING RIGHT IS MORE IMPORTANT THEN EATING MORE”

 - Risk of vitamin toxicity.

-- Can in some cases cause more harm than good.
+- It can in some cases cause more harm than good.

 - Some don’t work well